liquity/dev/README.md

 ### TroveManager Functions - _TroveManager.sol_

 `liquidate(address _user)`: callable by anyone, attempts to liquidate the trove of `_user`.
-Executes successfully if `_user`’s trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the trove's ICR < the system MCR)
+Executes successfully if `_user`’s trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the trove's ICR < the system MCR).

 `liquidateTroves(uint n)`: callable by anyone, checks for under-collateralised troves below MCR and liquidates up to `n`, starting from the trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized troves.
+The gas costs of `liquidateTroves(uint n)` mainly depend on the number of troves that are liquidated, and whether the troves are offset against the Stability Pool or redistributed.
+For n=1, the gas costs per liquidated trove are roughly between 240K-400K, for n=5 between 88K-113K, for n=10 between 78K-85K, and for n=40 between 66K-72K.

 `batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every trove, until it reaches the end or it runs out of gas.
 A trove is liquidated only if it meets the conditions for liquidation.
+For a batch of 10 troves, the gas costs per liquidated trove are roughly between 75K-83K, for a batch of 50 troves between 54K-69K.

 `redeemCollateral(uint _LUSDamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_LUSDamount` of stablecoins for ether from the system.
 Decreases the caller’s LUSD balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient LUSD to redeem.